fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 * `npm` (for analyzing Node applications)
 * `python` (for analyzing Python applications)

  **Note:** By default, the `mvn/npm` command is executed directly in the terminal, which requires that  `mvn/npm` is found in your system environment `PATH`.
-For Python applicatin `Interpreter Path` is required to be provided as below.
+For Python applications [Interpreter Path](https://code.visualstudio.com/docs/python/environments#_manually-specify-an-interpreter) is required to be provided as below.
  You can do this via preferences in VS Code:
- File/Code > Preferences > Setting > Workspace Settings.
-Then Open settings.json.
-This extension assumes you have the following binaries on your `PATH`:
+ File(Code on macOS) > Preferences > Settings to open your [Settings](https://code.visualstudio.com/docs/getstarted/settings), select Workspace (open settings.json) and add below.

   ```
   {
       ...
       "maven.executable.path": "/path-to-maven-home/bin/mvn"
       "npm.executable.path": "/path-to-npm-home/bin/npm"
-      "pypi.executable.path": "/path-to-python-home/bin/python"
+      "python.pythonPath": "/path-to-python-home/bin/python"
       ...
   }
 ```